Ewa Miszewska

-Ewa Miszewska became superintendent of WNAS after its separating in 1943 from Women's Auxiliary Service.
+Ewa Miszewska became superintendent of WNAS after its separation in 1943 from Women's Auxiliary Service.
 She was trained at British officers course in Mill Hill and at Royal Naval College, Greenwich.
 After the end of the war she was promoted to junior inspector (Lieutenant Commander) and discharged in 1946, when all Polish Armed Forces in the West with women's auxiliary services within the Polish Resettlement Corps were disbanded.
 She emigrated to Argentina and lived in Mendoza, where she was known as Capitana Polaca.